tonydpanda/Anthony_BSEPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0aJ8D_24M1k?si=ZHzQcDe4stBDzNmZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 # Challenges
 A major challenge I faced was that one of the jitterbugs eyes were not lighting up.
 After playing with it I realized that the issue was that the led was oriented the wrong way.
-To fix this, I had to desolder the LED, flip it around, and finally put it back in and solder it. **From this I learned how to desolder and take out components**
+To fix this, I had to desolder the LED, flip it around, and finally put it back in and solder it. **From this I learned how to desolder and take out components.**